Meet the Principals

 - What brought you to ISB?
 What attracted you to take this role?

-- What part of your work as Principal do you enjoy most?
+- What aspects of your work do you enjoy most and what aspects do you find most challenging?

 - Which part of the ISB Mission resonates most with you?